Delivering Accessibility and Inclusivity at Scale

 Our Senior Customer Success Manager at Crownpeak, Lucy Neilson, has many years’ experience working with leading brands to deliver accessibility and inclusivity initiatives across complex, enterprise environments.

-Here she shares six best practices for delivering accessibility at scale, including ways you can use technology to help automate compliance and support your wider inclusivity and diversity programs.
+Here she shares five best practices for delivering accessibility at scale, including ways you can use technology to help automate compliance and support your wider inclusivity and diversity programs.

 1. Establish ownership